MicrosoftDocs/xamarin-docs/docs/ios/watchos/deploy-test/device.md

 ---
-title: "Testing on Watch Devices"
+title: "Testing on Apple Watch Devices"
-description: "Deploying Apps to test on your Apple Watch" ms.prod: xamarin ms.assetid: A72A7D38-FAE8-4DD2-843D-54B74C5078D7 ms.technology: xamarin-ios
+description: "This document describes how to deploy a watchOS app built with Xamarin for testing on an actual Apple Watch.
+It discusses devices, provisioning profiles, testing, and provides some troubleshooting tips." ms.prod: xamarin ms.assetid: A72A7D38-FAE8-4DD2-843D-54B74C5078D7 ms.technology: xamarin-ios